New Laws Taking Effect in North Carolina in 2019

 This new law requires a voter to show photographic identification to a poll-worker as a precondition to voting in person.
 It will not apply to absentee voting.

 The tax overhaul of 2013 reaches its final phase in 2019.
 The 2013 overhaul changed the state’s individual income tax rate from three-tiered to single and makes available deductions simpler for taxpayers.
 Moreover, it lowered the tax rate for corporations.
 The most profound change the overhaul will enact are to personal income tax rates, which will drop from 5.499% to 5.25%.
 Corporate taxes will also decline from 3% to 2.5%, making it the lowest corporate income tax rate in the country.

 In addition to these tax rate drops for individuals and corporations; the state’s standard deduction will increase in 2019.
 The amount of income a person will be taxed on will increase from $8700.00 to $10,000 for an individual, and from $17,500 to $20,000 for a married couple filing jointly.
 While the tax law changes help all employees in North Carolina, they are most beneficial to low-income earners.
-This means that in 2019 nearly 30% of people who file income taxes in North Carolina will be exempt from state taxes.
+This means that in 2019 more than 30% of people who file income taxes in North Carolina will be exempt from state taxes.